Chickens don’t come any cuter than Belgian D’Uccles – but I am biased, of course! If only one breed I could keep, they would be it.

-There are several more colors available in Europe – blue, quail, cuckoo and silver quail being three of note.
-In Belgium there are over 20 different color varieties recognized.
+Several more colors are available in Europe – blue, quail, cuckoo, and silver quail being three of note.
+In Belgium, there are over 20 different color varieties recognized.

 Temperament and Egg Laying

 These are delightfully cheerful and talkative birds.
-My rooster runs a constant commentary when he is roaming the yard with his harem.
-The rooster crow is a bit high pitched, so if you have neighbors they may find the crowing annoying.
+My rooster runs a constant commentary when roaming the yard with his harem.
+The rooster crow is a bit high pitched, so if you have neighbors, they may find the crowing annoying.

 They will frequently fly up to your shoulders or lap and sit chatting away for ages.
 Most of them enjoy being picked up and held and will sit contentedly in your hand, even taking a nap there!

-They are good flyers, so if you want them confined you will have to cover your run otherwise they will be all over the place.
-If you plan to keep their run covered, make sure they have plenty of space and things to occupy them.
+They are good flyers, so if you want them confined, you will have to cover your run.
+Otherwise, they will be all over.
+If you plan to keep their run protected, make sure they have plenty of space and things to occupy them.

-Although they are not renowned for fabulous egg laying abilities, they do put out between 150-200 small, white or tinted eggs.
-They are late to start laying in spring, but keep going through the winter.
+Although they are not renowned for extraordinary egg-laying abilities, they put out between 150-200 small, white, or tinted eggs.
+They are late to start laying in spring but keep going through the winter.

-Since the D’Uccles have so many facial and leg feathers it is wise to keep a close eye on them in the warmer months for any signs of lice or mite infestation.
+Since the D’Uccles have so many facial and leg feathers, it is wise to keep a close eye on them for any signs of lice or mite infestation in the warmer months.

 They have a high metabolic rate, so they don’t like the cold very much at all.
-Mine do well in winter, but their coop is inside an old barn so they are well protected from the elements.
+Mine do well in winter, but their coop is inside an old barn to be well protected from the elements.

 A stand-alone coop in a cold climate would benefit from some insulation for the bitterly cold months.
-You should certainly make sure there aren’t any icy drafts whistling through the coop and that the interior is dry.
+It would help if you certainly made sure there weren’t any icy drafts whistling through the coop and dried the interior.

-The feathered feet always look worse for wear if they walk around the yard through mud etc. If you are going to show these birds, you will need to keep them on a surface that will not discolor or break the foot quills – sand is a good surface for this.
+The feathered feet always look worse for wear if they walk around the yard through the mud.
+If you show these birds, you will need to keep them on a surface that will not discolor or break the foot quills – sand is a good surface for this.

 Is The Belgian D’Uccle Right For You?

 The D’Uccle Mille Fleur is a beauty to behold.
-Their plumage seems to sparkle in certain lights; they make very pretty ‘lawn ornaments’.
-In fact, a nickname that they earned at the turn of the twentieth century was ‘living flowers of our gardens’.
+Their plumage seems to sparkle in certain lights; they make beautiful ‘lawn ornaments.’

-They are a great bird for kids to be around as they love to be petted and held.
+They are an excellent bird for kids to be around as they love to be petted and held.

-It is really an ornamental breed since the eggs are quite small and the bird is too small to be considered a meat breed.
+It is an ornamental breed since the eggs are pretty small, and the bird is too small to be considered a meat breed.

-The calm, placid nature of the bird lends itself to shows and exhibitions, even the boys!
-Each bird has a slightly different variation of plumage pattern so no two look alike.
+The calm, peaceful nature of the bird lends itself to shows and exhibitions, even the boys!
+Each bird has a slightly different variation of plumage pattern, so no two look alike.

-If you enjoy a bird that loves to be interactive with you, the D’Uccle may be it.
+If you enjoy a bird that loves to interact with you, the D’Uccle may be it.
 They like to talk, sing and trill (especially if they have an audience).

 The D’Uccle is a lovely little bird to have in your flock; I would not be without them.

 They are comical to watch as they patrol the yard; their feathered feet give them something of a ‘Charlie Chaplin’ way of walking.
-They will chatter to each other continually and will keep close to you if they think you have treats.
+They will continually chatter with each other and keep close to you if they think you have treats.

-The fact that they lay through the winter has been a really good thing.
+The fact that they lay through the winter has been an excellent thing.
 When most of the other girls are resting, the bantams are busy laying and have kept us in eggs for the last few years.

 Do you have Belgian D’Uccles?
 Tell us about them in the comments section below – we love hearing from you…